gladex/scFTAT/README.md

 ### Who do I talk to? ###

-* Have any questions or issues related to the repository, please contact Dr. Binhua Tang (bh.tang@hhu.edu.cn) or Yiyao Chen (221620010005@hhu.edu.cn).
+* Have any questions or issues related to the repository, please contact Dr. Binhua Tang (bh.tang@hhu.edu.cn).